Officials: 7 dead, many injured in Paris apartment fire

-PARIS (AP) — The Paris fire service says seven people have been killed and at least 28 injured in a fire in a residential building.
+PARIS (AP) — A fire in a Paris apartment building early Tuesday killed seven people and sent residents fleeing to the roof or climbing out their windows to escape, authorities said.
+The cause of the blaze that injured 28 people is unclear.

-The cause of the blaze is unclear.
-Firefighters are still searching for other victims and working to extinguish the blame, according to spokesman Clement Cognon of the city fire service.
+Firefighters were still searching for other victims and working to extinguish the blaze, according to spokesman Clement Cognon of the city fire service.

-He told The Associated Press that the fire broke out early Tuesday in an eight-story apartment building on Rue Erlanger in the 16th arrondissement of western Paris.
+He told The Associated Press that the fire broke out early Tuesday in the eight-story apartment building on Rue Erlanger in the 16th arrondissement, or district.

-He said firefighters rescued two dozen people who had fled to the roof or climbed out windows to escape the flames, and evacuated others from inside.
+“The situation was already dramatic when the firefighters arrived,” Cognon said.
+Firefighters rescued about two dozen people who had fled to the roof or climbed out windows to escape the flames, and evacuated others from inside.

 Most Read Nation & World Stories